rromanotero/os_labs/README.md

-# Computer Architecture Labs for Raspberry PI 3
+# Operating Systems Labs for Raspberry PI 3

 ## Bare-metal Raspberry PI 3 Resources ( We'll be building on these )
 - [Application note.
 Bare-metal Boot Code for ARMv8-A Processors](http://infocenter.arm.com/help/topic/com.arm.doc.dai0527a/DAI0527A_baremetal_boot_code_for_ARMv8_A_processors.pdf)